PixelSaver/black-pixhole/README.md

 A black hole simulation to rival Interstellar!!!
 No, its a realtime black hole raytracer with an accretion disk, a star, and a grid to show the bending of spacetime.
 May your computer live to see another day.
 * Left click to drag camera around black hole
 * Scroll to zoom around the black hole
+* Edit the parameters of the shader by yourself!
+Click and drag or edit the values directly

 ### What do I take out of this?
 Math.
 Physics.
 Fragment shaders.
 I hate that I had to have such long conversations with ai to understand any of this...
 But I mostly understand it now??
 Also how to work with fragment shaders!
 Fun!
+Also, I finally made a simulation editor, which makes making simulators much easier... :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>